tp2124/dating-app/docs/notes/mod_3_security.md

 * jwt.io is a website to dump the token from a successful Login's response Body (found in the bottom of Postman).
 You can copy and paste the Encoded `JWToken`, and you can see the decoded content in the website.
   * An extra reason to not put anything important in the Token as it can be easily decoded!

+## Using Authentication Required Call
+1. Get the token via the Auth login endpoint we created.
+Copy that token.
+1. Go your query for an authentication required call.
+    1. In the Header:
+        * Key: `Authorization`
+        * Value: `Bearer <copied_key>`

 # ASP.NET Core
 ## Dependency Injection